An ice city,rebuilt and meltedevery year.

 Before the internal lights overpower the sky.

-The main park opens at noon; the sculptures are lit from 4 pm.
-The best half-hour is just after 5 pm in January, when the sky is deep blue and the ice still has its colour, before the LED lights overpower the camera.
-We have you there in time, in proper coats.
+The main park opens at noon; the sculptures are lit from 16:00.
+The best half-hour is just after 17:00 in January, when the sky is deep blue and the ice still has its colour, before the LED lights overpower the camera.
+We have you there in time, in coats warm enough for the wait.
+The window is genuinely short, about thirty minutes, and we plan around it.

 The Songhua River at sunrise